-Snakes provide a pervasive theme in the imagery from the northern Levant and Upper Tigris Basin (Peters & Schmidt 2004; Zimmermann 2019).
-They are depicted on stone plaques, shaft-straighteners, monoliths, and stone vessels; they are incised, carved in bas-relief and occasionally sculpted in the round, with varying degrees of realism and abstraction (e.g., Figure 5a-d).
-While open to numerous interpretations, including links to phallocentrism (Hodder & Meskell 2011: 239), shamanism (Benz & Bauer 2015) and evolved phobias (Zimmermann 2019), snakes are recognised as central to early Neolithic ideology from north-western Syria to south-eastern Anatolia.
+Snakes are a pervasive theme in the imagery from the Northern Levant and Upper Tigris (Peters & Schmidt 2004; Zimmermann 2019).
+They are depicted on stone plaques, shaft-straighteners, monoliths and stone vessels, and are incised, carved in bas-relief and occasion-ally sculpted in the round, with varying degrees of realism or abstraction (e.g. Figure 5a-d).